RapidAPI/DevRel-Stack-Data/guides/posts/practices-naming-api-endpoints/post.md

 ---
 title: Best Practices for Naming API Endpoints
 description: How you name the API endpoints plays a major role because developers interact with your APIs through these endpoints.
+This guide will point some useful practices you can apply while naming API endpoints.
 publishedDate: 2022-01-04T19:10:30.765Z
 lastModifiedDate: 2022-01-04T19:10:30.765Z
 authors: